Wewe2098/Chat-App/README.md

 *the more people that sign up the more people you'll see on your contacts.
 *you can start chatting to anyone

-You can see the Wireframes on the XD file attache on github
+You can see the Wireframes on the XD doc attached.